histrio/web/content/_index.md

 - [python-descript-ion](https://github.com/histrio/python-descript-ion) a simple library for `descript.ion` files manipulation

-- [czfrq](https://github.com/histrio/czfrq) generates Akni deck with czech frequency dictionary
+- [czfrq](https://github.com/histrio/czfrq) generates Akni deck with Czech frequency dictionary

 ### **Public keys**

-Let me access to your server
+If you, for some reason, want to grant me access to your server:

 > `$ curl https://github.com/histrio.keys >> $HOME/.ssh/authorized_keys`

-Add my GPG key
+If you want to send me some encrypted stuff, use my public key:

 > `$ curl -sSL https://github.com/histrio.gpg | gpg --import -`